TimerErTim/bioinf.bio/enzymes/protocol/PHS2_SS2025_Tim-Peko_Lipase.typ

 #pagebreak()
 = Data Analysis & Results

-In this section, we analyze the collected data from multiple experimental runs to draw comprehensive, data-driven conclusions about lipase activity.

 == Descriptive Statistics

-The primary metric for this analysis is the total pH drop (initial pH - final pH).
-A larger drop indicates greater acid production and, therefore, higher enzyme activity.

-@table-desc-overall summarizes the findings for all experimental groups combined.
-The mean pH drop for the active lipase samples was _1.70_, more than triple the mean drop of _0.53_ for the inactive (boiled) samples.
-This provides strong initial evidence of enzymatic activity.
+@table-desc-overall shows a clear difference between the two conditions.
+The mean pH drop for samples with active (unboiled) lipase was _1.70_, more than triple the mean drop of _0.53_ for samples with inactive (boiled) lipase.
+This strongly indicates that the enzymatic hydrolysis of milk fat was the primary driver of acidification.

 #figure(
   table(